Student research project

 The Metabolomics Laboratory uses state-of-the-art tandem mass spectrometry to obtain metabolic/lipid profiles from cell and animal models in addition to clinically relevant human samples to develop new approaches to diagnosis, risk assessment and therapy for diabetes and cardiovascular disease.

-We have recently identified that phospholipid species containing odd carbon and branched chain fatty acids show a strong negative association with obesity and type 2 diabetes.
-Previous studies have also identified a positive association between branched chain amino acids and type 2 diabetes.
-These fatty acid species are metabolically linked to the catabolic pathway of branched chain amino acids and a potentially causal pathway has recently been highlighted using Mendelian randomisation studies.
+We have recently identified that phospholipid species containing odd carbon and branched chain fatty acids show a strong negative association with obesity1 and type 2 diabetes2.
+Previous studies have also identified a positive association between branched chain amino acids and type 2 diabetes3.
+These fatty acid species are metabolically linked to the catabolic pathway of branched chain amino acids and a potentially causal pathway has recently been highlighted using Mendelian randomization studies4.
 However, we do not understand whether an increase in branched chain amino acids, a decrease in branched chain fatty acids or a combination of both contributes to the development of type 2 diabetes.

 Figure: Metabolic pathway linking branched chain amino acids with branched chain fatty acids.